GDPR – How does it affect marketing?

 - The tick box on your website cannot be pre-ticked they must tick it themselves.

 - The message on your website with the opt-in tick box must be explicit as to what purpose you can e-mail them for.

 - You need to be able to prove when someone opted in and what they saw when they opted in.

-Opting out: it must be easy for people to opt of of receiving e-mails so having an unsubscribe button on all your email marketing is essential.
-This also applies for printed mail, you must tell people how to opt out easily from receiving mail from you.
+Opting out: it must be easy for people to opt out of receiving e-mails so having an unsubscribe button on all your email marketing is essential.
+This also applies to printed mail, you must tell people how to opt out easily from receiving mail from you.

 You must also keep a Do Not Contact list showing who has opted out and when and make sure that they are unsubscribed from future mailings.

 - Contact forms must have an opt-in tick box on them and state explicitly what you will use data for.

 - Websites that store any personal data must have an SLL certificate, even if it just has a contact form on it as personal details eg name and email address etc must be transmitted securely.

 - You must check that a number is not on The Telephone Preference Service list before you call it.

 This blog post is in no way intended as legal advice but instead a brief guide to those considering how GDPR will affect their marketing practices.